 - The Madagascar Dragon tree likes soil that drains well; potting soil mixed with perlite or vermiculite works best.

 - Water only when the top 1 – 2 inches of soil are dry;

 - Avoid overwatering your Dragon tree or allowing it to sit in stagnant water.

 - Apply fertilizer once every two months during growing season

 - Mist leaves with clean water every few days

-The Dwarf Banana Tree is an excellent choice for low-light indoor trees.
+The Dwarf Banana Tree is one of the best large low light indoor plants.
 It’s a popular houseplant, known for adding a jungle vibe to any living space.